Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: June 2023

 - Trouble sleeping

 These are not all the possible side effects of Epzicom.
-Patients should talk to their doctor about what to expect with treatment with Epzicom.
+Talk to your doctor about what to expect when taking Epzicom.
+You also should call your doctor if you have any changes that concern you when taking Epzicom.

 Things to note about Epzicom